pauliejes/SandboxDocs/docs/Developer Guide/PhysicsAPI.md

 <a id='setLinearVelocity'></a>
 #### setLinearVelocity(x, y, z, coords)

 Sets the linear velocity.
-Accepts X, Y, Z, and Coordinates
+Accepts X, Y, Z, and Coordinates.

 **Arguments:**